mvh70/teamshots/docs/DEPLOYMENT.md

 - ✅ **Built-in monitoring** - Comprehensive metrics, logs, and alerts out of the box
 - ✅ **Zero downtime** - Automatic rolling deployments with health checks
 - ✅ **Easy rollbacks** - One-click rollback to any previous deployment
-- ✅ **Team collaboration** - Easy to add team members and manage permissions
-- ✅ **SSL automation** - Automatic certificate provisioning and renewal
-- ✅ **GitHub integration** - Seamless CI/CD with webhook automation

-**vs. Self-Hosted Coolify:**
-- Self-hosted requires managing Coolify updates and security
-- Coolify Cloud dashboard is faster (no latency to your server)
-- Better suited for teams and production environments

----

-**Deployment Status**: ✅ Ready to deploy with Coolify Cloud!